Written and Edited By: MarkEAW

 displayed.

-As a very last resort to improve your frame rate, try lowering
+As a very last resort, for testing purposes, to improve your frame rate, try lowering

 some of the settings in the in-game Graphics menu.
 If you notice the